Welcome to the ultimate Seattle summer bucket list!

 Read on for the ultimate Seattle summer bucket list!

 Don’t miss out on this three-day music festival in Capitol Hill!
 It’s a highlight of the summer in Seattle.
-Read our helpful guide to the Capitol Hill Block Party.
+See our guide to this year’s Capitol Hill Block Party.

 Want more music fest fun after the Capitol Hill Block Party?
 There’s nothing like spending a weekend at summer music festival with friends.
 Check out our guide to all of this summer’s music festivals in and around Seattle.